NVIDIA/NVFlare/examples/advanced/llm_hf/README.md

 ![diff](./figs/diff_1.png)
 ![diff](./figs/diff_2.png)

+Note that the `trainer.train()` call is replaced by a `for` loop, and the three training epochs becomes three rounds, one epoch per round.

+This setting (1 epoch per round) is for simplicity of this example.
+In practice, we can set the number of rounds and local epoch per round according to the needs: e.g. 2 rounds with 2 epochs per round will result in 4 training epochs in total.

-Note that the `trainer.train()` call is replaced by a `for` loop.
-At the beginning of each round (epoch in this case), we intentionally load a fixed model weights saved at the beginning, over-writing the previous round's saved model weights, then call `trainer.train(resume_from_checkpoint=True)` with `trainer.args.num_train_epochs` incremented by 1 so that previous logging results are not overwritten.
+At the beginning of each round, we intentionally load a fixed model weights saved at the beginning, over-writing the previous round's saved model weights, then call `trainer.train(resume_from_checkpoint=True)` with `trainer.args.num_train_epochs` incremented by 1 so that previous logging results are not overwritten.

 The purpose of doing so is to tell if the intended weights are succesfully loaded at each round.
 Without using a fixed starting model, even if the model weights are not properly loaded, the training loss curve will still follow the one-call result, which is not what we want to see.